jglien/A-Game-Of-Faces/README.md

 );
 ```

+### Specify a Profile Source in Web.config Application Settings

+Add a profile source to web config.
+It must be a valid URI.

 ### Use IIS

 You can simply use IIS Express and browse to the start page defined in project properties > Web to use the client, or use Postman etc. Turn Windows Authentication on in IIS.